zsparal/api-documentation/source/components/overview.rst

 Initialize the Mollie object
 ----------------------------
-First, you need the Profile Id of the profile that you want to use.
-This can be found on the `Developers - API-keys <https://www.mollie.com/dashboard/developers/api-keys>`_ page in the Dashboard or retrieved programmatically using the :doc:`Get Current Profile API </reference/v2/profiles-api/get-profile-me>`.
+First, you need the ID of the profile that you want to use This can be found on the `Developers - API-keys <https://www.mollie.com/dashboard/developers/api-keys>`_ page in the Dashboard or retrieved programmatically using the :doc:`Get current profile endpoint </reference/v2/profiles-api/get-profile-me>`.

 After the script has loaded you can use the :ref:`components-mollie-constructor` function.
 This will return an object that you can use for creating the four Components your customer will use to enter their card holder data.